 Before Penn, I earned a B.A. in History and M.A. in Culture of the European Renaissance from the University of Warwick’s Renaissance Centre.
 Having achieved a Best Overall Performance prize in my History BA (2016-17), I published my undergraduate thesis in Comitatus.
 I was then awarded the Martin Lowry Prize for Highest Overall Achievement for my M.A. work.

-I currently act as Assistant Editor for Bibliotheca Dantesca, an international peer-reviewed journal dedicated to Dante studies.
+I currently act as Graduate Fellow for Global Medieval and Renaissance Studies and Assistant Editor for Bibliotheca Dantesca, an international peer-reviewed journal dedicated to Dante studies.

 Advisor: Professor Ann Moyer